Disposing of drugs safely is one way to prevent harmful use. Search the Drug Disposal Locator Tool for permanent drug disposal boxes in your area.

 In addition, DEA has a National Take Back Day biannually where temporary disposal sites are set up across the nation.
 Some retail pharmacies also offer a free powder product that, when mixed with warm water and prescription pills, will become a solid that can be safely thrown in the trash.

-Print this flyer to spread the word about safe drug disposal in your community.
+Print or share this flyer to spread the word about safe drug disposal in your community.

 Learn more about ways to spread the word about the safe disposal of unused opioids using FDA’s toolkit, which includes public service announcements, social media posts, fact sheets, and more.